void-ansible-roles/sshd/README.md

   * sshd_Ciphers: List of ciphers to use
   * sshd_KexAlgorithms: List of Key Exchange Algorithms to use
   * sshd_MACs: List of Message Authentication Codes to use
+  * sshd_AllowGroupAlways: group which will always be added to the AllowedGroups list
+  * sshd_AllowGroups: list of groups which will be added with AllowGroups entries
-  * sshd_AuthenticationMethods:  List of authentication methods to try Files Required:
+  * sshd_AuthenticationMethods:  List of authentication methods to try
+  * sshd_AuthorizedKeysCommand: Optional command to run to retrieve keys

+Files Required:
   * None